KIHestad/Ctrl-MC/README.md

 This project is in early stages, the idea is to:

 * Create an Arduino based motorcycle electronic unit for controlling electrical components for 'classic' (=older) motorcycles
-  * The project do not aim to replace or modify the motorcycle engine ignition system
+  * The main goal is to make a intuitive and reliable system for wiring up a morocycles lights and instruments
-  * This system will typically "start" after the generator/alternator and rectifier/regulator on the motorcyle has done it's job
+  * The project do not in the first phases aim to replace or modify the motorcycle engine ignition system, but maybe later?
 * Provide software and instructions free of charge
 * Create a community for motorcycle- and Arduino enthusiasts that want to contribute
 * Make the solution universal and configurable, it should be suitable for as many motorcycle brands and models as possible